 “In my prayers I will remember your grandfather, Miguel Ca-pen, and the unbending honor your lineage and your people have demonstrated to bring all of us safely to this moment.”

 Martin’s nagging sense that none of this looks or feels like it should, is overshadowed by the reality in front of him.
-He draws himself up straight, his voice clear.
+He draws himself straight, his voice is clear.